osmedeus/documentation/src/installation/web-ui.md

 ## View results in your workspace via static path

+!!! warning ""
+    **NOTE** that this static path doesn't require authentication.
+Be careful when you exposed this prefix to other people.

 By default, the webserver will allow you to view your workspace folder as a static file via the endpoints `/random-prefix-here/workspaces/`.

 You can see the detail below.